niravcodes/niravcodes.github.io/pages/draft.md

 "It's Rs 90 a kilo"

 Hah!
-It sells for Rs 20 in Hirding.
+It sells for Rs 20 in back home.

 "Okay, weigh half a kilo for me"